Prospective Students and Interns

 Undergraduates showing particular motivation, knowledge, and skill are welcome to request independent study under Dr. McCowan.
 It should be noted that those with lengthy service to the McCowan Lab are better position to work collaboratively in the analysis of data for senior projects for publication, so please contact us early in your undergraduate career!

-Non-credit volunteer internships in behavior and animal management may also available to those interested in developing professional skill sets.
+Non-credit volunteer internships may also available to those interested in developing professional skill sets.